paesanilab/MBX/INSTALL.md

 With this information, run the `configure` script, that will ask for all of it, and then run the compile script, which should compile and install MBX.

+## FAQs
+Q. I have FFTW installed, but there is an error saying that it cannot be found.
+A. Most likely you did not put the right path or the installation of FFTW is not complete.
+MBX needs both fftw3.a and fftw3.so to compile.
+   If you are having troubles with this, the best option is to download and install FFTW3 yourself.
+It is pretty simple.
+You can download it from https://www.fftw.org/ .
+Compile enabling MPI if you are planning to use MPI.
+As an example, serial fftw can be obtained with:
+./configure --prefix=$PWD --enable-shared=yes

+Q. I have GSL in my computer but I get compilation errors.
+A. See answer for FFTW, but look at https://www.gnu.org/software/gsl/ to get the software.